vineet-reddy/SeizureScoreAI/README.md

 # SeizureScoreAI: Multi-Agent Clinical Reasoning System

 A multi-agent system designed to emulate epileptologist decision-making for ILAE outcome scoring after epilepsy surgery.
-The system uses Large Language Models (LLMs) in a structured pipeline to process clinical notes and determine post-surgical outcomes.
+The system uses Google's Gemini 2.5 Pro model in a structured pipeline to process clinical notes and determine post-surgical outcomes.
 The goal is to teach an LLM to reason like an epileptologist.

 ## Overview